NaNdaWteK/events/README.markdown

       - '3000:3000'
 ```

+* Build the project

 `$ docker-compose up --build`

 Rails is now running on port 3000

 3.- Add rspec for rails

-Add rspec-rails into Gemfile make it with user permissions
+* Add rspec-rails into Gemfile make it with user permissions

 `$ sudo chown -R $user ../your_path`